MAST-CloudNet-Code/YOLOv11-model-training/README.md

 Google Drive structure should look like this:

 My Drive/
-└── project_dir/
+|-- project_dir/
-    ├── MAST_Cloudnet_notebook.ipynb
+    |-- MAST_Cloudnet_notebook.ipynb
-    ├── dataset/
+    |-- dataset/
-    │   ├── data.yaml
+    |   |-- data.yaml
-    │   ├── images/
+    |   |-- images/
-    │   └── labels/
+    |   |-- labels/
-    └── images/
+    |-- images/
-        └── inference_image.jpg
+        |-- inference_image.jpg
 ## Usage
 Open the notebook in Google Colab:
 1. Navigate to project_dir in Google Drive.
 2. Double-click on MAST_Cloudnet_colab_notebook.ipynb to open it with Google Colab.
 3. Execute the cells in the notebook sequentially to perform the following steps:
     - Initialization: Installs and checks the Ultralytics environment.
     - Training: Trains the YOLO model.
-Training progress and logs will be saved to a runs/ directory within your Google Drive project folder.
+Training progress and logs will be saved to /content/runs/ directory.
     - Validation: Evaluates the best-performing model (best.pt).
-    - Detection: Runs inference on your test images.
+    - Detection: Runs inference on images from the images/ directory.